chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-009-votan-v5000-epson-speech-plus.md

   - "Speech-Synthesis"
 ---

-David Murray, who goes by [The 8-Bit Guy](https://www.youtube.com/channel/UC8uT9cgJorJPWu7ITLGo9Ww) on YouTube, had a great video a couple of years back on ["How Speech Synthesizers Work."](https://www.youtube.com/watch?v=XsMRxNSDccc&t=375s) He explained that early devices like the [Texas Instruments "Speak & Spell"](http://www.99er.net/spkspell.html) were not true speech synthesizers, as they relied on a limited vocabulary of pre-recorded words.
-But even in the mid-1980s there were speech synthesizers that could build words out of basic sounds.

-Today's episode of *The Computer Chronicles* from early 1984 also examined the status of speech synthesis during this time period.
-In fact, Stewart Cheifet even displayed a smaller version of the Speak & Spell during the introduction.
+This next episode of *The Computer Chronicles* from early 1984 examined the status of speech synthesis technology.
+Stewart Cheifet opened the program by showing off a mini version of the popular Speak & Spell toy.
 He also demonstrated the [Minolta AF-S V](https://petapixel.com/2017/01/12/minolta-af-s-v-talker-80s-camera-spoke/), a "talking" camera that could vocalize basic warning messages to the user, such as that lighting conditions were "too dark!" and the operator needed to "use flash!"

 Cheifet was joined in the co-host's chair this week by Herbert Lechner of SRI International.
 With respect to the Minolta, Cheifet noted the talking feature wasn't strictly necessary; a blinking light worked fine for most cameras.
 So he asked Lechner if the use of speech in such devices was a "marketing gimmick" or if there were useful applications for speech in computers.
 Lechner replied that he found himself not paying attention to the warning lights in his car, yet he paid attention when it talked to him.
 And there were a number of voice terminals in use today that relied on telephone technology.